-- SDET begin scripting to test code and spends 3-4 hours writing a single Selenium Script.
+- SDETs begin scripting to test code and spend 3-4 hours writing a single Selenium Script.

-- SDET executes tests on what they scripted until they hit a bug
+- SDETs execute tests on what they scripted until they hit a bug.

-- Developers fix bug and SDETs rewrites and retests scripts.
+- Developers fix bug and SDETs rewrite and retest scripts.

 - Team manually tests what their scripts couldn’t reach before the end of the sprint.

 The process starts again, but they must spend an hour or two maintaining every script they wrote for just a small change in the application being tested, compounding effort release after release and remaining a drag on development.